 Let’s say the capital gain required to be distributed is 10% of the fund’s total net asset value or $1 per share.
 Since you own 1,000 shares, you will receive a cash distribution of $1,000.
 On the day of the distribution, your mutual fund will reflect a 10% reduction in value.
 The example below depicts fund flows on the distribution date:

-If you want to learn more about capital gain distributions and how Dowling & Yahnke Wealth Advisors manages investment portfolios for our clients, please contact one of our experienced financial advisors at [email protected] or (858) 509-9500.
+If you want to learn more about capital gain distributions and how Dowling & Yahnke Wealth Advisors manages investment portfolios for our clients, please contact one of our experienced financial advisors at [email protected]create new email or (858) 509-9500.